Developer Getting Started Guide

 We use Composer to install and manage module dependencies.

-In order to add a new module to your project execute
+- To add a new module to your project:

 composer require "spryker/module-name"

 See Semantic Versioning: Major vs. Minor vs. Patch Release to learn about the module versioning approach used in Spryker.

 Step 3: Configure the Environment